Today, we’re going to talk through everything you need to know to make sure your growing business really thrives online.

 Now that we’ve covered why you should want to know how to grow your online business, we can move onto the first step in growing your business using the internet.
 If you’re going to reach more of your potential customers online, you need to make sure you are meeting their needs.
 Let’s talk about how to find out what your customers really want.

-For instance, 59% of 18-29 year olds use Instagram, compared to only 18% of 50-64 years olds.
-But, 72% of 50-64 year olds do use Facebook.
-So if you’re wanting to know how to grow your online business and your target audience are generally between 50-64 years old, it might not be worth your while to invest time in using Instagram, but you could consider a strategy for Facebook.
+For instance, 59% of 18 to 29 year olds use Instagram, compared to only 18% of 50 to 64 year olds.
+But, 72% of 50 to 64 year olds do use Facebook.
+So, if you want to know how to grow your business online and your primary target audience is 50-64 years old, it might not be worth your while to invest time in using Instagram, but you could consider a strategy for Facebook.

-As we’ve discussed, a key aspect to knowing how to grow your online business is knowing how to meet the needs of your target audience.
+As we’ve discussed, a key aspect of knowing how to grow your business online is knowing how to meet the needs of your target audience.
 If you think about keywords that are relevant to your business and set up streams, you’ll gain valuable insight into the opinions of your ideal customers in a way that’s time-effective for your business.
 Consider using Hootsuite if you’re after a free social listening tool.

-Another great source of information are internet forums – for a truly honest opinion, there’s nothing like hearing it straight from the horse’s mouth!
+Another great source of information is internet forums – for a truly honest opinion, there’s nothing like hearing it straight from the horse’s mouth!
 Knowing what your target audience really think is what’s going to help you know how to grow your online business.

-Your ‘personal power paradigm’ should be at the core of your strategy for how to grow your online business in a way that is manageable for you.
+Your personal power paradigm (PPP) should be at the core of your strategy and make the transition online more manageable for you.

 - The expertise of those within your business

 - The experiences of those within your business